Our commitment to privacy

 - providers of management and research services.

-We use this information for a range of purposes related to the research services of the IACRC, including to review and evaluate services and programs and to undertake service planning and analysis activities.
+We use this information for a range of purposes related to the research services of CISS, including to review and evaluate services and programs and to undertake service planning and analysis activities.
 Some of this information may be required to be provided to funding bodies.

 Such information is generally collected, used and disclosed in de-identified form only.
-If we need to identify an individual recipient of research or other services we will ensure that the individual’s consent has been obtained.
-Aggregated and de-identified data may also be used in IAL and IACRC evaluation studies and reports, and in feedback material provided to funders, other research professionals or professional bodies.
+If we need to identify an individual recipient of research or other services, we will ensure that the individual’s consent has been obtained.
+Aggregated and de-identified data may also be used in CISS evaluation studies and reports, and in feedback material provided to funders, other research professionals or professional bodies.

-Invasive Animals Limited tries to collect personal information about an individual only from that individual, but in some circumstances we may need to obtain personal information from a third party.
-For example where it is necessary to provide an urgent referral, we may collect personal information from a family member, carer or treating practitioner of a service client.
+CISS tries to collect Personal Information about an individual only from that individual, but in some circumstances, we may need to obtain Personal Information from a third party.
+For example, where it is necessary to provide an urgent referral, we may collect Personal Information from a family member, carer or treating practitioner of a service client.
 Unless we are otherwise required or authorised by law, we will only collect sensitive information with the individual’s consent.

 If you do not provide the information we require, we may not be able to provide or refer you to appropriate information or services.

-If you are a research affiliate, Invasive Animals Limited may collect your personal information in order to:
+If you are a research affiliate, CISS may collect your Personal Information in order to:

 - Provide services and programs for, or support services and programs offered by, your organisation and its staff;